 Roku devices are among the most popular cord cutting tools around, and that doesn’t look like it’s changing anytime soon.
 Roku is a great way to organize on-demand streaming services like Netflix and Hulu, but what about live TV services?
 Do you know how to watch live TV on Roku?

-Pros and cons: This channel offers 24/7 streaming of CBSN, the dedicated news network from CBS.
+CBS News Live offers 24/7 streaming of CBSN, the dedicated news network from CBS.
 You can also stream on-demand content from CBS’s news programs, including the CBS Evening News.
 CBSN isn’t the most popular news channel around, but hey, it’s free!
-While other news services (such as FOX News) have Roku channels, few offer the live streaming that the CBS News channel does.
+While other news services (such as Fox News) have Roku channels, few offer the live streaming that the CBS News channel does.
 Only CBS News Live 24/7 really lets you watch live TV on Roku without a cable login, and for the purposes of this article, that’s all we care about.

 League Sports Packages